iddv/mcp-example-client/llm/progress.md

 - Schema visualization for function parameters implemented
 - Multi-tab interface for parallel testing implemented with TabManager, TabBar, and TabContent components
 - Favorites system implemented for saving and reusing common commands
 - UI components for managing favorites created
+- Export/import functionality implemented for saving and sharing command history and favorites
+- Keyboard shortcuts implemented for common operations with help dialog